jittakal/ecs-task-notifier/README.md

 **Capacity Providers:**

-Amazon ECS capacity provider manage the scaling of infrastructure for tasks in ECS cluster.
-Capacity providers are available for tasks that run on Fargate or on Amazon EC2 instances.
+Amazon ECS capacity provider manages the scaling of infrastructure for tasks in the ECS cluster.
+Capacity providers are available for tasks that run on Fargate or Amazon EC2 instances.

 **ECS Service:**

-It represent the desired state of containerized application which includes
+It represents the desired state of containerized application which includes
 - Task Definition - Defines the container image, CPU, memory requirements, and networking configuration.
 - Deployment Configuration - Specifies the number of tasks to run and how deployments should be rolled out (e.g., blue/green deployments)
 - Auto-scaling Configuration - Enables automatic scaling of tasks based on predefined metrics like CPU utilization or application load

 **Traffic Routing:**

-Amazon Elastic Load Balancer (ALB/NLB) use to route the incoming traffic to healthy container instances running within ECS Service registered with dedicated Target Group.
+Amazon Elastic Load Balancer (ALB/NLB) is used to route the incoming traffic to healthy container instances running within ECS Service registered with a dedicated Target Group.

-# Amazon ECS Service Task Notifier - PoC
+# Amazon ECS Service Task Notifier - Prototype

-## Problem Overview
+## Prototype Use-case Overview

 <em>Notify each ECS Task running of an ECS Service having provision to notify running within an ECS Cluster using Event-Driven Architecture</em>

-Consider scenarion where we need to notify a ECS task running within an ECS service about a specific event, and based on that event, the container needs to perform a certain action.
+Consider a scenario where we need to notify an ECS task running within an ECS service about a specific event and based on that event, the containerized application needs to perform a certain action.
 In this case, simply passing requests through a routing won't be helpful, since the requests will only be handled by one of the ECS tasks.

-## Solution Overview
+## Prototype Solution Overview

 ### Design Considerations

 - The containerized application is deployed as a microservices application utilizing REST APIs.
 - The Task Definition includes a key-value pair under `dockerlabels` key, such as `NOTIFY_ME_CONTAINER_PORT` and  `NOTIFY_ME_API_URI`.
 This value indicates which ECS Services are candidates to receive event notifications.
-- A Notify API is hosted by a container within the microservice application. for e.g. `/v1.0/notify`
+- A container within the microservice application hosts a Notify API. e.g. /v1.0/notify.
+A Notify API is an internal private API.
 - The Notify API is implemented using an asynchronous approach.
 - The ECS Cluster utilizes EC2 instances as its capacity provider.
 - The EC2 instances for the ECS Cluster run within private subnets of a VPC.

+### Design Limitations
+- Retrieving Private IP Addresses for the ECS Container Instances where clusters with huge numbers of nodes would need to be evaluated.

 ![Amazon ECS Service Task Notifier PoC](./docs/images/ecs_task_notifier_poc.png)